m3au/meows/index.md

 - **Command definitions** store all user-defined commands, including their URLs, parameters, and metadata.
 This forms the core of the user's command library.
 - **User profiles** contain user information, including display name, email, and authentication details.
 - **User preferences** store interface settings, default behaviors, and personalization options that persist across sessions.
-- **Command history** maintains a comprehensive log of executed commands with timestamps and execution contexts.
+- **Command history** maintains a complete record of executed commands with timestamps and execution contexts.
 - **Organization structure** stores the folder hierarchy, labels, and categorization system for commands.
 - **Pending changes** queue modifications made while offline, ensuring they're synchronized when connectivity is restored.